KrzysztofZawisla/SnowyTicTacToe/README.md

 # SnowyTicTacToe

 ## Description
 Simple Tic Tac Toe game created in JavaScript with electron.
-Right now we are working on English version of game and way to change language in game.
+Right now we are working on English version of the game and the way to change language in game.

 ## Shortcuts
 On Windows, Linux: